djalbat/easy/README.md

 -  window
 -  document

 The `Window` and `Document` classes are not exported, only singletons, hence the lowercase.
+Note also that if the underlying `window` and `document` global objects are not defined (for whatever reason), then these singletons will also be undefined.

 Obviously the list is incomplete.
 If you want to create other elements, use the `Element` class directly: